ochi84/OchiLinux84/README.md

-just a backup of my dotfiles, scripts and stuff
+just backups of my dotfiles, scripts and stuff